 1. Emmitt Smith

-Hey, it’s no discredit to Rhett to finish second on this list to one of the best football players of all-time.
-Smith is the only Pro Football Hall of Famer on this list and also the NFL’s career rushing yards leader.
+Hey, it's no discredit to Rhett to finish second on this list to one of the best football players of all-time, let alone in Florida Gators history.
+Dallas Cowboys legend Emmett Smith is the only Pro Football Hall of Famer on this list and also the NFL's career rushing yards leader.
 Of course, this is a college list.
-His pro numbers don’t matter.
+His pro numbers don't matter, regardless of how many Super Bowl appearances he has on your resume.

 Smith made his first start as a freshman in 1987 against Alabama.
 He proceeded to break the school's single-game rushing record with 224 yards.
 By the time his college career was over, he owned 58 school records.
 The best two single-season rushing marks in UF history belong to Emmitt, as do the best two single-game performances.